fluxninja/aperture/docs/content/concepts/flow-control/resources/flux-meter.md

 :::note

-Buckets are needed only for quantile queries e.g. getting the 95th percentile of duration across pods in a service.
+Buckets are needed only for quantile queries for example getting the 95th percentile of duration across pods in a service.
 The buckets don't matter if you are only interested in the average duration or throughput metrics from a _Flux Meter_.

 :::